SyncfusionExamples/WPF-Diagram-Examples/Samples/Commands/CustomCommand/README.md

 # Custom command sample
 This sample demonstrate how to create custom gesture command and its usage in SfDiagam control.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/commands#custom-command
 ## Project pre-requisites